Numerical relativity: Early results

-The first realistic calculations of rotating collapse were carried out in the early eighties by Richard Stark and Tsvi Piran in which the gravitational wave forms resulting from formation of a rotating black hole were calculated for the first time.
+The first realistic calculations of rotating collapse were carried out in the early 1980s by Richard Stark and Tsvi Piran in which the gravitational wave forms resulting from formation of a rotating black hole were calculated for the first time.
 For nearly 20 years following the initial results, there were fairly few other published results in numerical relativity, probably due to the lack of sufficiently powerful computers to address the problem.
 In the late 1990s, the Binary Black Hole Grand Challenge Alliance successfully simulated a head-on binary black hole collision.
 As a post-processing step the group computed the event horizon for the spacetime.
 This result still required imposing and exploiting axisymmetry in the calculations.